GarrettHaley/CS-373-DADA/index.md

 Fingerprinting/Hashing: From a security perspective, both fingerprinting and hashing can be used to aid in the identification process due to the difficulty of replicating or decoding the data.

+#### History

+During lecture we discussed some classical examples of phishing including "419 phishing", "Canadian pharmacy phishing", and the "Pump'n'Dump".
+A graph on botnet prevalence was shown of the last decade.
+There were large uptakes during 2010 then a drop from 2011 - 2013.
+Since 2013, there has been a positive increasing trend of botnets (becoming more prevalent again).

+#### Technology